overnitecbt/file-validation/README.md

 ## Disclaimer

-The authors and contributors of this package can not be held liable for any false positives or damage caused by the use of the file-validation package.
+The authors and contributors of this package can not be held liable for any false positives or damage caused by the use of the file signature validation package.